-INTRODUCTION TO HOSPITALITY 2 CR This course provides a background and history of the hospitality industry and introduces students to the broad spectrum of hospitality/food service organizations.
+CUL 112 INTRODUCTION TO HOSPITALITY 2 CR

+This course provides the background and history of the hospitality industry and introduces students to the broad spectrum of hospitality/food service organizations.
 The course will also explore the wide variety of career opportunities and job requirements needed for the professional chef in today's job market.
-Students will be introduced to weights and measures; ingredient yield analysis; recipe reading and writing; and various menu forms used in restaurants.
+Students will be introduced to weights and measures, ingredient yield analysis, recipe reading and writing and various menu forms used in restaurants.
 Recipe conversions and pre-costing are covered as well.

-Prerequisite(s): ACCUPLACER Arithmetic score of 38 or MATH 090 with a C or higher or ABE 050 with a C or higher; and ACCUPLACER Reading Comprehension score of 71 or RDG 085 with a C or higher; and ACCUPLACER Sentence Skills score of 71 or ENGL 092 with a C or higher; or Instructor permission.
+Prerequisite(s): ACCUPLACER Arithmetic (230) or higher OR completion of ABE 050 with a C or higher, AND ACCUPLACER Reading (247) OR RDG 085 with a C or higher, AND ACCUPLACER Writing (245) or higher OR ENGL 092 with a C or higher.

-Completion Of or Concurrent Enrollment In: CUL 110, CUL 114, CUL 116 and CUL 118, all with a C- or higher; or concurrent enrollment in CUL 110, CUL 114, CUL 116 and CUL 118; or Instructor permission.
+Completion Of or Concurrent Enrollment In: CUL 110, CUL 114 and CUL 118 all with a C- or higher or concurrent enrollment in CUL 110, CUL 114 and CUL 118.